biniamsea2/ToDoApplication/README.md

 ![Image 1]()

 ---
-### ToDoList Table:
+### ToDoPackage Table:
-The ToDoList table consists of all the tasks' information that is required when creating a new task.
+The ToDoPackage table consists of all the tasks' information that is required when creating a new task.
 It includes the primary ID key, task, priority level, completion, and due date.

 ------------------------------